 5. Live Streaming Events

-The beauty of a live streamed event like a company town hall meeting or a mandatory compliance training is that you can virtually get your entire workforce into the same room and deliver the same experience to everyone at once.
+The beauty of a live streamed event like a company all-hands meeting or a mandatory compliance training is that you can virtually get your entire workforce into the same room and deliver the same experience to everyone at once.
 It’s as unifying as it is efficient.

 Live streaming software has made it possible for businesses to securely stream their own live events without hiring a third-party company to produce the event and without extra investment in specialized hardware and network infrastructure.
 So we expect to see a surge in businesses using live streaming for more than just marketing in 2019 — live streaming will be used by L&D, corporate communications, investor relations, customer advocacy, and more because it’s powerful and far easier than it used to be.